Where to recycle X-rays, contact lenses and single shoes in Australia

 Did you know X-rays contain the precious metal silver?
 With world supplies of silver dwindling and experts warning we could run out by 2030, silver retrieval from old X-rays is becoming increasingly popular.
 Silver is an important metal used in technology, healthcare and medicine.
 Recycled silver is also being used to make Australian sustainable jewellery.

 But wait, does this mean we’re all going to get rich by recycling our old dusty X-rays hiding out in the bottom of our cupboards?
 Sadly, no. Each X-ray film contains only a tiny amount of silver, so the act of recycling will only make you ‘rich’ in save-the-planet karma.

-To recycle your old X-rays, if you're in Sydney, drop off at The Ekologi Store Erskineville (who accept a variety of hard to recycle items).
+To recycle your old X-rays, if you're in Sydney, drop off at Asiki eco store Erskineville (who accept a variety of hard to recycle items).
 Another option is to check with your radiologist as many medical imaging businesses collect X-rays for recycling at specialist recycling facilities.
-Also see Planet Ark’s excellent recycling directory Recycle Near You which lists multiple drop off points around Australia.
+Also see Planet Ark’s excellent online recycling directory Recycle Near You which lists multiple drop off points around Australia.

 Where to recycle contact lenses

 Australians love their contact lenses, but unfortunately an estimated 20% of wearers may be disposing of them incorrectly, i.e. flushing down toilets or washing down sinks.
 Because contact lenses are small plastic discs and our sewerage treatment works don’t often detect them, many make their way to the ocean, adding to marine plastic pollution and being mistaken for food by fish and bird life.